ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 guarantee that their validator sets are up-to-date**.

 What about the P-chain?
-The P-chain can't ever have an up-to-date validator set before completing its bootstrap!
+The P-chain can't ever have an up-to-date validator set before completing its bootstrap.
 To solve this chicken-and-egg situation the Avalanche Foundation maintains a trusted default set of validators called beacons (but users are free to configure their own).
 Beacon Node-IDs and IP addresses are listed in the [AvalancheGo codebase](https://github.com/ava-labs/avalanchego/blob/master/genesis/beacons.go).
-Every node has the beacons list available from the start and can reach them out as soon as it starts.
+Every node has the beacon list available from the start and can reach out to them as soon as it starts.

 Validators are the only sources of truth for a blockchain.
-Validator availability is so key to the bootstrapping process that **bootstrap blocks until the node establishes a sufficient amount of secure connections to validators**.
+Validator availability is so key to the bootstrapping process that **bootstrapping is blocked until the node establishes a sufficient amount of secure connections to validators**.
 If the node fails to reach a sufficient amount within a given period of time, it shuts down as no operation can be carried out safely.